UX Predictions 2016 – Were They Right?

 Methods of communication are continuously evolving.
 However, our favourite digital method still appears to be a good-old text message.
 Quick and straight to the point it seems like the most natural way to engage in conversation.
 Chatbots unlock the ability to provide personalised, interactive communication.
 If done correctly, it can feel just like talking to a friendly sales rep. But at scale for much cheaper than call centres.

 In 2016, it was anticipated that chatbots would make a big push into the mainstream.
 But how would this be accomplished? (hint: Facebook had the answer)

 Giving users a greater sense of control and freedom will always be at the forefront of design.
 Micro-interactions are key to achieving this.
 They are visual cues that occur when a user performs an action.
-Perhaps one of the most recognisable micro-interaction though is Tinder’s swiping actions.
+Perhaps one of the most recognisable micro-interactions is Tinder’s swiping action.
 The incredibly simple and fun swipe of a thumb has become iconic since its release back in 2012.
 These small changes in state will always be important but what part were they expected to play in 2016?

 What Actually Happened

 In truth, 2016 was not ‘the year of VR’ many had hoped for.
 You could say it was the year of the start of VR.
 The big tech companies released their offerings – Oculus, HTC, and Sony.
 All of which were clearly the first of their generation.
 The pricey technology was of course snapped up by the early adopters resulting in severe stock restrictions.
 However, once these had been resolved the rest of the market never really reacted.
 Everybody who wanted one – the early adopters – had one.
 According to a report by SuperData, 98% of the nearly 89 million headsets sold in 2016 were for mobile phones.
 As for seeing true VR headsets in every home – it just didn’t quite happen.